shahnitav/Go-Port-Scanner/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Go Port Scanner is a lightweight and extremely fast port & host scanner.

 ![Go Port Scanner - Port Scan](./img/img1.png)

 `Port Scan`

 ![Go Port Scanner - Host Discovery](./img/img2.png)

 `Host Discovery`

+I decided to build this port scanner using Golang because of the concurrency provided by Go.
+I am using goroutines to check the status of multiple ports/hosts simulatenously.
+This leads to higher resource efficiency and speed to complete the scan.
+On an average Go Port Scanner was able to get the result in 50% less time compared to Nmap's fast scan.

 ### Built With